top of page

 Untitled design (9)_edited.png

 It's internal capacity.
+And capacity is trainable.

 I’m Christina Renée Joubert.